RedTeamOperations/Red-Infra-Craft/README.md

 ssh -L 7443:127.0.0.1:7443 -i "YourSecretFileName" machine_name
 ```

 Now, you can open the .env file in the first powershell window to retrieve the credentials:

 ```bash
 cat .env
 ```

-These steps should help you properly set up and connect to Mythic after provisioning the infrastructure.
+These steps will help you properly set up and connect to Mythic after provisioning the infrastructure.

 Visit "https://localhost:7443/new/login" to access Mythic.